FerniESP/discord-log-bot-js/README.md

 # discord-log-bot-js
-A test bot that create a audit log in a discord server written in JavaScript.
+A test bot that create a audit log in a discord server written in JavaScript. ((Work in progress))

 I made a first version of this same bot using JDA (Java) and now I´m rewriting it using discord.js (JavaScript).